© Helvellyn Consulting 2021

 If you can add anything to the story of Moffatt and his family please contact us.

-Moffatt Thompson’s medal Card and to the right the “Army Form B 282 relating to his daughter Hilda Brownless
+Moffatt Thompson’s medal Card and to the below the “Army Form B 282 relating to his daughter Hilda Brownless

 Aircraft Mechanic 2nd Class Brownrigg Thompson